dragonwasrobot/formal-language/README.md

   * Refactor:
     * Improve intersection/union/minus algorithm so that it uses a DFS.
   * Documentation.
-  * Create a set of test machines.
+  * Create a set of test automatas.

 * Nondeterministic Finite Automata.
   * Implement one.